Codycody31/changerawr/README.md

 # What is Changerawr?

 Changerawr lets you write down what you changed, then share those changes with people.
-You write entries about updates you made, and Changerawr gives you ways to display them - like widgets for your website, public pages people can visit, or APIs to use however you want.
+You write entries about updates you made, and Changerawr gives you ways to display them - like widgets for your website, public pages people can visit, or APIs to use however you want. \
+You can think of it as a **Changelog Management System** [CMS]

 If you don't know what a changelog is, check out [betterauth](https://www.better-auth.com/changelogs) for an example!

 ## ✨ Why Changerawr?

-**Developer-focused.** Headless API, beautiful documentation, SDKs, and integrations.
+**Developer-focused.** Headless API, beautiful documentation, SDKs, integrations, and a CLI.

 **Fully customizable.** Do things your way.
 No vendor lock-in, no forced workflows.